rsanche4/Raycast-Engine/README.md

 Then the music and sound design

+Include a manual too with the controller buttons mapped to keys etc how to play the game

+Also make the resolution of the Engine be automatic to the screens size

 Play test a lot on the tv with controller and try to get a highscore!